 Knowing this, I started to look into how to protect my daughter’s ears.
 With kids as young as 2 fluent with iPads, headphones are finding their way onto younger and younger children.
 Kids this age don’t know about hearing damage and then there are the older ones who are just as likely to dare each other with who had turn it up the loudest.
 This is pretty dangerous!
 So dangerous, that a study at the University of Leicester found that loud headphones can do as much damage as the noise from jet engines.

 So how loud is safe?
 The European Union now have regulations which limit the volume to 85dB for portable devices, which is quite loud but not damaging like 100+dB which can easily happen with regular headphones.
 Thankfully, volume limiting headphones are available which will keep the volume to a safe level regardless of what they’re connected to.

-There’s plenty of choice for volume limited headphones, but as my daughter loves to dance around I found a great article about wireless headphones for kids and teens.
+There’s plenty of choice for volume limited headphones, but as my daughter loves to dance around I got some inspiration from this blog post about wireless headphones for kids and teens.
 I just couldn’t go past the Puro Sound Labs bluetooth headphones as they are limited to 85dB and they look amazing!
 I only ordered them yesterday so my daughter is eagerly waiting for them to arrive.
 They really weren’t all that expensive considering the quality – I hope they’re as good in the flesh as they appear in photos.